 - If a child (ren) needs to leave school early, a parent/guardian needs to go to the office to sign out their child (ren).
 The school secretary will call your child to the office for you.
 Please do not go to the classroom to pick up your child.
-We ask that you try not pick up a child between 2:25 and 2:50; this is a busy time as we prepare for end of the day dismissal.
+We ask that you not pick up a child between 2:25 and 2:50; this is a busy time as we prepare for end of the day dismissal.

 Late to School

 While each minute matters, we all have late days.
 Children who arrive after school has begun (7:50 a.m.) must sign in at the office before they proceed to class.
-Please help your children arrive to school on time.
+Please help your children arrive on school on time.
 Being on time helps your child and the other students have a good start to their day.
 Depending on the student’s arrival time, attendance and lunch selections will be taken in the office and/or the cafeteria.

 Change in daily routine: